-Orthognathic Jaw Surgery Procedures
+Orthognathic Jaw Surgery Procedures in San Jose, CA

 What Is Involved In Orthognathic Surgery

 If you or your child are considering orthognathic jaw surgery, you probably have a lot of questions.
 What is it?
 How does it work?
 What are the risks and benefits?
 Here at South Valley Oral and Facial Surgery, it is our goal to make sure you have all the information you need to make an informed decision about your treatment.
 We want you to know everything you can about orthognathic jaw surgery, from what it is and how it works to the risks and benefits involved.
 Whether you're just starting to research orthognathic jaw surgery or you're ready to schedule a consultation, we are here to help.

 Click below to learn more about our orthognathic jaw surgery procedures